carltheperson/advanced-js-objects/chapters/chapter-8.md

 console.log(Person.totalPeople) // 1
 ```

-Above we have a class with two static members, `totalPeople` and `incrementPeople`.
+Above, we have a class with two static members, `totalPeople` and `incrementPeople`.
 We access these members directly on `Person`.

 # Derived classes